5 Steps for Managing Employee Conflict in the Workplace

 The best start is trying to find common grounds.
 If this seems difficult, resort to generalizations resort to generalizations.

 For instance, use phrases like: “We can all agree that we work better in a calm and friendly environment” or “So, we all agree that it is best to find a way to let this thing behind and move on.”
 Make proposals.
 Delegate some projects in a different way, change team leaders or offices, in a way that serves both parties.
 If necessary, come up with standard processes, procedures, and deadlines altogether.

 Remember what we have already mentioned about conflicts being opportunities.
 Here is where you realize that changes are necessary and start defining how you are going to deal and manage this conflict and actually change.
 So, be the first to go forth and establish a new culture.
 Set the example and show your determination to make things work.

 Which takes as to the last step of managing employee conflict…

 #5 Lead the way

 Define and point out acceptable and unacceptable behaviors.
 If you are involved in a confrontation and have wronged your teammates, apologize.
 When angry, take time to calm down and then react.
 Never characterize your teammates or allow gossip happen.
 Be the first to express disagreement in a civilized manner.

 Forgive and forget easily since, truth be told, we all get a bit freaky at the workplace and steam off a bit dramatically sometimes.
 As for the fight, don’t hold grudges to anyone and do not mention past conflicts again.

 Conflict resolution is important for employee productivity!

 The truth is that, in the end, we all want to be happy and productive.
 Another truth is that the majority of us does not want to deal with confrontation, especially at work.
 This is not a task to avoid, though.
-When managing employee conflict, remember that everybody responds better to understanding than to criticism and judgement.
+When managing employee conflict, remember that everybody responds better to understanding than to criticism and judgment.
 With that in mind, next time your employees start fighting, just listen, understand, change and move on.
 Create a culture of understanding in your company and you may witness productivity miracles!